-The unpaid principal balance of mortgage loans held for portfolio at December 31, 2019 and 2018 was comprised of government-guaranteed/insured loans totaling \$13,377,000 and \$15,880,000, respectively, and conventional loans totaling \$3,980,970,000 and \$2,122,147,000, respectively.
+The unpaid principal balance of mortgage loans held for portfolio at December 31, 2020 and 2019 was comprised of conventional loans totaling \$3,340,535,000 and \$3,980,970,000, respectively, and government-guaranteed/insured loans totaling \$10,698,000 and \$13,377,000, respectively.

 PFIs are paid a credit enhancement fee ("CE fee") as an incentive to minimize credit losses, to share in the risk of loss on MPF loans and to pay for supplemental mortgage insurance, rather than paying a guaranty fee to other secondary market purchasers.
 CE fees are paid monthly and are determined based on the remaining unpaid principal balance of the MPF loans.
 The required credit enhancement obligation varies depending upon the MPF product type.
 CE fees, payable to a PFI as compensation for assuming credit risk, are recorded as a reduction to mortgage loan interest income when paid by the Bank.
-During the years ended December 31, 2019, 2018 and 2017, mortgage loan interest income was reduced by CE fees totaling \$2,134,000, \$1,306,000 and \$345,000, respectively.
+During the years ended December 31, 2020, 2019 and 2018, mortgage loan interest income was reduced by CE fees totaling \$2,363,000, \$2,134,000 and \$1,306,000, respectively.
 The Bank also pays performance-based CE fees that are based on the actual performance of the pool of MPF loans under each individual master commitment.
 To the extent that losses in the current month exceed accrued performance-based CE fees, the remaining losses may be recovered from future performance-based CE fees payable to the PFI.
-During the years ended December 31, 2019, 2018 and 2017, performance-based CE fees that were forgone and not paid to the Bank's PFIs totaled \$6,000, \$8,000 and \$10,000, respectively.
+During the years ended December 31, 2020, 2019 and 2018, performance-based CE fees that were forgone and not paid to the Bank's PFIs totaled \$5,000, \$6,000 and \$8,000, respectively.